edincubator/edi-doc/source/big-data-stack/tools/hdfs.rst

 As you can see, the command for manipulating files and directories at HDFS is `hdfs dfs`.
+Indistinctly, you can youse `hadoop fs` command too.
 You can get a complete overview of all operations provided by this command at `Apache Hadoop File System Shell Guide <https://hadoop.apache.org/docs/r2.7.3/hadoop-project-dist/hadoop-common/FileSystemShell.html>`_.

 .. warning::